Sol-Client/client/README.md

 ## Why?
 There are many Minecraft clients, but they are usually closed source, and may contain malicious code.

-There may be mod loaders like Forge and Fabric, which are perfectly good for some people, but do not have the same integration and ease-of-use, such as automatic updates, and consistancy between versions.
+There may be mod loaders like Forge and Fabric, which are perfectly good, but are not as simple and easy to use.

 ## Safety
 I open sourced this client because not enough clients are open source (even OptiFine is closed source).